 Tarleton is welcoming creative and inspired minds to consider a degree in the visual arts!
 At the Department of Visual Arts & Design, we strive to provide a learning environment that promotes critical thinking, creativity, and technological expertise.
-Tarleton offers multiple degrees to consider, such as a Bachelor of Fine Arts degree with options for studio art or all-level teacher certification, or a Bachelor of Science Degree with concentrations available in Multimedia Production, Video Game Design, and Graphic Design (coming in Fall 2023).
+Tarleton offers multiple degrees to consider, such as a Bachelor of Fine Arts degree with options for studio art or all-level teacher certification, or a Bachelor of Science Degree with concentrations available in Graphic Design, Multimedia Production, and Video Game Design.

 The Department of Visual Arts & Design combines experienced, professional faculty with small classes so that each student receives personal attention.
 Faculty help their students to customize the degree to individual talents and career goals.
 Scholarships are available, as well as internships, study abroad, and work-study opportunities.